 One if by land, two if by sea.
 That’s about the number of cocktails you’ll require when you travel with kids.
 (And, that’s PER kid.)
 That’s why you need a vacation strategy this year, Mama.
-Whether you’re planning a multi-city globe-trotting tour, a road trip across a couple of states, or boarding a a plane with your tribe, follow these kid travel tips to keep them engaged and your sanity intact.
+Whether you’re planning a multi-city globe-trotting tour, a road trip across a couple of states, or boarding a a plane with your tribe, here are some kid travel tips and products to keep them engaged and your sanity intact.

 1. Set Expectations

 We all know new environments and schedules can throw kids for a loop, so give them plenty of time and info to get ready.
 Get them excited about your vacation destination through picture books or online videos.
 If this is their first time on a plane, talk through the process of security lines, boarding, and taking off, so they’ll know what to expect.